 |The day of gift giving, hot chocolate and family parties.
 Annually, Christmas makes up over 2/3 of all seasonal spending.
 Send your subscribers weekly deals, updates on final days for shipping and gift ideas.
 Be sure to send them a holiday greeting card, too!|

 New Year's Eve

 |The day before New Year's.
 A time to celebrate the upcoming year, new sales and new subscribers.
 Give your buyers a final chance to purchase your products at “Christmas pricing.”
 Show them products you know they’d love a few days before the new year.|

 Segmenting Your Email List

 Before we start brainstorming promotional ideas, we need to segment our email lists.
 Why?
-Let’s consider this example.
-For loyal customers, sending a thank you email with a 20% off discount may be a good way to share your appreciation and generate more transactions.
-Sending the same email to interested buyers (or individuals who have never purchased anything before), may confuse them and discourage them from purchasing anything in the future.
-This is why segmenting your list before sending our your holiday email campaigns is so important – it will save you time, money and possible sales.
+Let's consider this example.
+For loyal customers, sending a thank you email with a 20% discount may be an excellent way to share your appreciation and generate more transactions.
+Sending the same email to interested buyers (or individuals who have never purchased anything before), may confuse them and discourage them from buying anything in the future.
+This is why segmenting your list before sending out your holiday email campaigns is so important - it will save you time, money, and possible sales.

 We recommend segmenting your lists into the following groups: previous customers, interested buyers, gender, location, interests (based on email clicks, preferences and search history on your site), and active subscribers.
 These groups are just suggestions; we understand that not every business is the same.
-Take some time to evaluate your own subscribers list and decide how to segment it based on your business goals, products and/or services.
+Take some time to evaluate your subscribers and decide how to segment them based on your business goals, products, or services.